 __ __ / /_ ____ ______/ /__ / __ \/ __ `/ ___/ //_/ / / / / /_/ / /__/ ,< __ /_/ /_/\__,_/\___/_/|_| (*)___ / /_ / / __ \/ __/ / / / / / /_ http://www.hackint.eu /_/_/ /_/\__/ http://www.hackint.org http://www.hackint.net

 Yes.
-To register your nickname, enter /msg nickserv help register and follow the instructions.
-To register your channel, you first have to register your nickname (or identify, if you already registered your nick).
+To register your nickname, enter /msg nickserv help register and follow the instructions given there.
+You currently need to specify a valid email address to receive the confirmation mail.
+It is also required if you forget your nickserv password (but passwords are obsolete anyway; you can identify via an ssl client certificate).
+To register your channel, you need a registered nickname.
 Then, enter /msg chanserv help register and follow the instructions.

-You are welcome to create any kind of channel, as long as it does not violate German, French and/or US law (three countries in which you will find hackint servers).
-Your channel does not have to be related to hacking.
+You are welcome to create any kind of channel, as long as it does not violate German, French and/or US law (the three countries in which you will find hackint servers).

 Nicks expire after 365 days of inactivity.
 However, if a nick has not been used for a while, we might to decide to drop it earlier based on various non-disclosed factors.
 Just join #hackint and ask.
 Note that nicks will never be dropped if unused for 12 weeks or less.

 This does not apply to nicknames registered through our webchat.
 Nicks registered using the webchat may be dropped after 60 days of inactivity.